pramatias/rustbook/rustbook62average.md

 space count.
 And here's a little secret—this extravaganza requires hardcoding the dice value at 9, adding an extra layer of suspense to the mix.

-Now, my dear comrade, let me enlighten you about the enchanting rules of Rust.
+Now let me enlighten you about the enchanting rules of Rust.
 When it comes to patterns in match expressions, order matters.
 Thus, placing the catch-all arm at the end ensures that no prior arms miss their chance to shine.
 Rust, ever the vigilant guardian, will remind you with a resounding voice if you accidentally switch them up.
 It's a gentle reminder to keep the code flowing like a well-rehearsed symphony.

-Ah, but wait, my whimsical friend, there's more to the tale!
+Ah, but wait there's more to the tale!
 Remember when we talked about catch-all patterns?
 Well, Rust has a wild card up its sleeve—a pattern that carries the weight of absolute power.
 It goes by the name of "_", a single letter that grants you dominion over anything that fails to fit into